ganeshpatro321/crix11/README.md

 2. Ask you to select teams for Dream11
 3. Analyze player stats and match conditions
 4. Generate an optimized Dream11 team

-## Future Improvements

-- Implement a RAG-based system for better data retrieval
-- Run the system after the toss for confirmed playing 11
-- Add more user customization options
-- Integrate with Dream11 API for real-time credit values

-## License

-MIT